lothdamaguichabi/lothdamaguichabi.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page
 ---
-I am a second year Ph.D student under Philippe SOUPLET at Laboratoire d'Analyse Géométrie et Applications (LAGA), in Université Sorbonne Paris Nord (USPN).
+I am a second year PhD student under Philippe SOUPLET at Laboratoire d'Analyse Géométrie et Applications (LAGA), in Université Sorbonne Paris Nord (USPN).

 The goal of my PhD thesis is to study blow-up behavior and Liouville-type properties for some nonlinear paraboloic equations: heat and Hamilton-Jacobi equations.